linode/apl-console/README.md

 The console uses a client generated with `@reduxjs/toolkit` which needs to be updated whenever OpenApi schema is changed.
 Just run `npm run gen:store` when the api is running on `http://localhost:8080` (the default options for `npm run dev`).

-## Custom schema decorators
+## Custom schema extensions

-**x-nullMe** - the properie with this decorator are not rendered and thier values are set to `null` on form submit.
+**x-nullMe** - use this property extension to prevent from rendering and enforce its value to be set to `null` on form submit.
+Only applicable to trivial types like: sting, integer or boolean which are defined as `nullable` in OpenApi schema at the otomi-api project.

-Notice that the otomi-api schema must define a given property as nullable in order make ik compatible with this decorator.
+**x-formtype** - use this property extension to set ui:widget that overloads default one.
+E.g.: `x-formtype: textarea`

+**x-hideTitle** - use this property extension to instruct to not render title and description

+**x-secret** - use this property extension to display value as password

+**x-default** - use this property to prevent property default value to be sent to otomi-api